Personal Injury Attorney

 MELVIN BOWEN WRIGHT was born in Albany, Georgia on August 1, 1959 and was raised on a family farm still in operation in Warwick located in rural South Georgia.
 He moved to Central Florida in 1985, is married and has two children.

-Personal Injury; Wrongful Death; Motor Vehicle And Trucking Liability; Premises Liability; Medical Malpractice; Pharmacy Negligence; Nursing Home Negligence; Insurance Law; Products Liability; Pharmaceutical Liability; Whistleblower/Qui Tam Liability; Class Actions.
+Trial Practice – Civil; Personal Injury; Wrongful Death; Motor Vehicle And Trucking Liability; Premises Liability; Medical Malpractice; Pharmacy Negligence; Nursing Home Negligence; Products Liability; Pharmaceutical Litigation; False Claims Act/Whistleblower/Qui Tam Liability; Class Actions.

 EXPERIENCE AND ACCOMPLISHMENTS